WebexCC-SA/LAB-2857/docs/03-instantconnectapi.md

 ## Create your BOT

-1. Go to https://developer.webex.com/docs/bots, log is as a Webex administrator in your org, and click on **Create a Bot**
+1. Go to https://developer.webex.com/docs/bots, log is as a Webex administrator in your Webex Meetings Guest-2-Guest organization with the lab credentials provided, and click on **Start Building Apps** and **Create a Bot**

-2. Select your Bot name (for example 'Video Expert'), and an icon of your choice.
+2. Select a unique Bot name (for example 'Video Expert PODX' where X is your POD number), and an icon of your choice.

 3. Choose your bot username, this has to be unique.
-For example, you could do something 'lab-wx1-_yourusername_'
+For example, you could do something 'lab-wx1-PODX', where X is your POD number.

 4. **App Hub Description**: we won't be publishing this bot to App Hub, but it is a good practice to add a meaningful description that will help you remember the purpose of the bot.
-For example, you can type something like '_This is the bot used for my wx1 lab 2857: 'Webex Connect with Instant Connect for video customer interactions_'
+For example, you can type something like '_This is the bot used for my wx1 lab 2857_'

 5. Click on **Add Bot** and **Copy your token!!** to a safe place, we will use later:

 ![Bot token](images/bot-token.png)

-> Note: Remember that you need to use a Guest-to-Guest Webex Meeting site, as described in this lab Introduction

 ## Create the Meeting Links

 This section will provide meeting links for host (expert) and guest (end customer) users.
 You will use curl for this:

-1. Open a Terminal session
+1. Open a text editor.

-2. Copy/paste and run this command:
+2. Copy and paste:

     ```
     curl --location 'https://mtg-broker-a.wbx2.com/api/v2/joseencrypt' \
     --header 'Content-Type: application/json' \
-    --header 'Authorization: Bearer ZWJkZjc1Y2UtN2U3MS00MzkxLTljMzYtM2Q4MjNiYjczMDVmMjE2NjFjODctNDZm_P0A1_3e826b27-2854-4cef-90d7-47862c8eef5a' \
+    --header 'Authorization: Bearer YOUR_BOT_TOKEN_HERE' \
     --data '{
         "jwt": {
             "sub": "Instant Connect Meeting 5"